 -For our third example, there is the loyalty factor.
 Many Americans were for the war and separating from Britain, while many British were against the war in itself, not just because they would lose America.
 They were against the fighting, period, and the Americans had a much better reason for fighting.
 They were fighting for their freedom.

 The Battle of Saratoga was a turning point in the war.
 Why?

-The Battle of Saratoga was a turning point for the American's because when Burgoyne's army was way smaller than the American's army but Burgoyne's still declared his troops to fight.
-The American's kept on beating up on Burgoyne's army and on October 17, 1777 Burgoyne's army surrender.
-Before the fight of Battle of Saratoga everyone was thinking that the American's where weak and hopeless.
-Now people think that the American's have a chance against the British.
-What also help the American's was that they had a ally with the French.
-The French help the American's by them supporting the with gunpowder and troops and weapons.
+The Battle of Saratoga was a turning point for the Americans because while Burgoyne's army was way smaller than the American army but Burgoyne still ordered his troops to fight.
+The Americans kept on beating up on Burgoyne's army and on October 17, 1777 Burgoyne's army surrendered.
+Before the fight of Battle of Saratoga everyone was thinking that the Americans where weak and hopeless.
+Now people think that the Americans have a chance against the British.
+What also helped the Americans was that they had a ally with the French.
+The French helped the Americans by supporting the Americans with gunpowder and troops and weapons.